Blendify/blender-manual/blender_docs/manual/render/cycles/settings/objects/adaptive_subsurf.rst

 Adaptive
    Use OpenSubdiv to give different subdivision levels to near and far objects automatically.
-   This allows nearer object to get more subdivisions and far objects to get less.
+   This allows nearer objects to get more subdivisions and far objects to get less.

    Dicing Rate
       When using *Adaptive* the *Render Levels* property gets changed to *Dicing Rate*,